2011 Super Outbreak: Setup during April 25–27

-Overnight severe weather persisted into the early morning hours of April 27, and would continue virtually unbroken for the remainder of the day.
+As the storm system moved eastward toward the Ohio, Mississippi, and Tennessee Valleys on April 27, a very powerful 80–100 knot mid-level jet stream moved into the Ohio and Tennessee Valleys behind the trough and created strong wind shear, along with a low pressure center moving quickly northeastward across those areas on April 27.
+During the afternoon of April 27, CAPE values were estimated to be in the range of 2000–3000 J/kg across Louisiana and southern Mississippi, with the moderate instability moving northeastward across the southern Tennessee Valley; additionally, temperatures across the southeastern United States ranged from the 70s °F (mid-20s °C) to the lower 90s °F (near 35 °C).
+Helicity levels ranged from 450 to 600 m^{2}/s^{2}, which supported some significant tornadic activity and strong to violent long-track tornadoes.
 At 06:10 UTC, the SPC issued a second-consecutive, high risk day-one outlook, featuring a 30% hatched risk of tornadoes centered over northern Alabama.
 At 16:30 UTC (11:30 AM CDT) this region was expanded to include portions of eastern Mississippi, southern Tennessee, and northwest Georgia.
-Additionally, an exceedingly rare, 45% hatched risk of tornadoes was introduced along a corridor from Meridian, Mississippi, to Huntsville, Alabama.
-Environmental conditions continued to be extremely favorable for discrete tornadic supercells throughout the day.
+Additionally, a rare, 45% hatched risk of tornadoes was introduced along a corridor from Meridian, Mississippi, to Huntsville, Alabama.